 Traditional dusty green metal arbor with pink flowers.
 One of my favorite garden arbors!
 So delicate even though the structure is quite large.
 Source: Flickr Landscape Architect: Annette Hoyt Flanders

-My friend Heather from New House, New Home, New Life has a rustic arbor in her yard with clematis Jackmanii, climbing roses, and shasta daisies.
+My friend Heather shared a photo of this rustic arbor in her yard with clematis Jackmanii, climbing roses, and shasta daisies.
+So pretty!

-Imagine walking into your vegetable garden though this lovely arbor!
+Imagine walking into your vegetable garden though this interesting arbor!
 Source: The Seattle Times

 Do you have an arbor in your garden?
 What style is your favorite?
-Please leave your comments below.
+Please leave your comments and photos below.
 I’d love to hear from you.